Religious Student Orgs

-Al-Muslimat is a student-run organization for the Muslim Women of Wellesley College.
-Al-Muslimat, which means "The Muslim Women," was established in 1992, and has since been providing Islamic support services for women from various countries, traditions, cultures, and backgrounds.
-In addition to supporting Muslim women, Al-Muslimat promotes an understanding of Islam and issues related to Islam throughout the Wellesley College community.
+Al-Muslimat is a student-run organization for the Muslim students of Wellesley College.
+Al-Muslimat, which means "The Muslim Women," was established in 1992, and has since been providing Islamic support services for students from various countries, traditions, cultures, and backgrounds.
+In addition to supporting Muslim students, Al-Muslimat promotes an understanding of Islam and issues related to Islam throughout the Wellesley College community.

 Weekly Meeting: Mondays, 7:30-8:30pm, Multifaith Prayer Room